-Definition 6: (unit-level counterfactuals-the "surgical" definition [Pearl 2000a:98]).
-Let M be a structural model and M_x a modified
+Definition 6 (unit-level counterfactuals-the "surgical" definition (Pearl, 2000a, p.
+98)) Let M be a structural model and M_x a modified version of M, with the equa-

-15 The reason for this fundamental limitation is that no death case can be tested twice, with and without treatment.
+15The reason for this fundamental limitation is that no death case can be tested twice, with and without treatment.
 For example, if we measure equal proportions of deaths in the treatment and control groups, we cannot tell how many death cases are actually attributable to the treatment itself; it is quite possible that many of those who died under treatment would be alive if untreated and, simultaneously, many of those who survived with treatment would have died if not treated.

-Connections between structural equations and a restricted class of counterfactuals were first recognized by Simon and Rescher (1966).
+16Connections between structural equations and a restricted class of counterfactuals were first recognized by Simon and Rescher (1966).
 These were later generalized by Balke and Pearl (1995), using surgeries (equation 29), thus permitting endogenous variables to serve as counterfactual antecedents.
 The "surgery definition" was used in Pearl (2000a, p.
-417) and criticized by Cartwright (2007) and Heckman (2005); see Pearl (2009a:362-63, 374-79) for rebuttals.
+417) and criticized by Cartwright (2007) and Heckman (2005); see Pearl (2009a, pp. 362-63, 374-79) for rebuttals.

-version of M, with the equation(s) of X replaced by X = x.
+tion(s) of X replaced by X = x.
 Denote the solution for Y in the equations of M_x by the symbol $Y{M_x}(u)$.
 The counterfactual $Y_x(u)$ (Read: "The value of Y in unit u, had X been x") is given by

-$$Y{x}(u) \stackrel{\Delta}{=} Y{M{x}}(u). \tag{29}$$
+$$Y_x(u) \stackrel{\Delta}{=} Y{M_x}(u). \tag{29}$$